-- The current limiter causes large P-Q and V-f deviations at 8 s, while our proposed method has a smoother state transition due to the implementation of a PI controller. - The capacity constraints of the current limiter were not accurate due to the voltage deviation.
+- The current limiter causes large P-Q and V-f deviations at 8 s, while our proposed method has a smoother state transition due to the implementation of a PI controller. - The output regulation of the current limiter were not accurate due to the voltage deviation.
 Scenario 2-1 has a large voltage dip in Fig. 13(c), and the inverter generation were inside the capacity circle at 14 s, as shown in Fig. 13(b). - The current limiter failed to reallocate the constrained generation capacity.
 Hence, to recover voltage and frequency, load shedding is required after 16 s.

-In addition to the above observation, we have one more counter-intuitive observation in Scenario 2-1: the output of the inverters increased after load shedding.
-This is because grid voltage increased after load shedding, and since the current was constrained by the limiter, the actual output increased.
+In Scenario 2-1, an additional counterintuitive observation has been made: the output of the inverters increased following load shedding.
+After load shedding, the grid voltage increased, and since the current was constrained by the limiter, the actual output increased.